pumbas600/Halpbot-v1/README.md

 ### 1.1 Adding the Halpbot dependency

 There is currently not a version of Halpbot available on Maven as some work still needs to be done before I'm happy to make that available.
 If you desperately want to get started, you can manually build `Halpbot-Core` yourself.
-You'll also need to build the latest version of [Hartshorn](https://github.com/GuusLieben/Hartshorn) for `hartshorn-core`, `hartshorn-data` and `harshorn-configuration`.
+You'll also need to implement version 22.1 of [Hartshorn](https://github.com/GuusLieben/Hartshorn).

 ### 1.2 Setting up your bot class